 We are pleased to introduce 16 Blade, a complete replacement platform for the Nissan LEAF.
 Built from the ground up by EVs Enhanced, 16 Blade has been designed using the optimal module layout with the confines of the original Nissan battery pack enclosure.
 16 Blade uses a highly advanced active thermal management system and is compatible with a wide range of current cell chemistries.

 16 Blade will be made available for all 24kWh, 30kWh, and 40kWh Leaf models from 2011 through to the latest 40kWh 2022 models.
 We are currently not intending to offer battery upgrades for Leafs originally fitted with a 62kWh battery due to physical mounting differences.
-The first model to receive 16 Blade support will the 2013 onward 24kWh and 30kWh Leafs shortly followed by the 40kWh Leaf.
+The first model to receive 16 Blade support will be the 2013 onward 24kWh and 30kWh Leafs shortly followed by the 40kWh Leaf.
 Support for the original 2011-2012 model Leaf is planned to follow.

 16 Blade is highly optimised and developed specially for the unique requirements of the Nissan Leaf so will not fit the e-NV200.
 In saying that, we have not forgotten all of the e-NV200 owners out there and we have an upgrade solution in the pipeline.

-16 Blade has three planned variants name RED, BLUE, and GREEN.
+16 Blade has three planned variants named RED, BLUE, and GREEN.
 These represent different cells with different chemistries and characteristics but within the same sixteen module form factor.
 Our initial focus is on the GREEN variant using long lifespan LFP chemistry and a capacity of approximately 40kWh.
 The BLUE variant focuses on maximum range with over 70kWh.
 The RED variant is for high performance applications and will be produced in low quantities.

 16 Blade green has a target single charge range of 270km WLTP